Our Stories

 A promise has led to a passion, and will soon result in a record breaking achievement for one former Waikato woman.

-Thousands Of Miles Apart, 2 Friends #outruncancer Together - ONLY A GAME
+Thousands of Miles Apart, 2 Friends #outruncancer Together

 "Cancer for me, at least ... it shakes your confidence.
 You think you're this healthy person, and suddenly — you're not."